 As a community, we are highly dependent on the resources available to us.
-When undertaking activities it is therefore important to consider the environmental context we operate within and develop accordingly.
+When undertaking activities it is therefore important to consider the environmental context we operate within and develop accordingly based on that underlying environmental reality.
 For example, there should be sufficient water supply available for a proposed activity.